InstRO/InstRO/test/readme.md

 The test suite comprises several test binaries which are invoked on a set of input files.
 In order to run the test suite for a single build, it is sufficient to call `make check` in the toplevel build directory.

-As of today, we expect four tests to fail for the Rose implementation (as that are mainly problems within Rose itself):
+At the moment (18 Mai 2016) we expect 4 tests to fail for the ROSE implementation (as that are mainly problems within ROSE itself) and 17 for the Clang implementation:
 ```
 |--- ConstructHierarchySelectionTest	templContainer.cpp
 |--- ConstructHierarchySelectionTest	controlConstructs.cpp